sinyi-chou/backup/_posts/2019-10-26-classification-auc.md

 </p>

-# Mathematical/Statistical Interpretation of AUC
+# Mathematical Interpretation of AUC

 In the [probabilistic perspective](https://www.alexejgossmann.com/auc), AUC is the probability of the score of a randomly chosen class + is higher than the score of randomly chosen class -.

-$$AUC = P(f(x+)>f(x-)|class(x+)=1, class(x-)=0)$$
+$AUC = P(f(x+)>f(x-)|class(x+)=1, class(x-)=0)$

-In other words, it measures how well the probability ranked based on their true classes.
-Thus, it is a threshold-invariant and scale-invariant metrics.
-Only the sequence matters in the predicted probabilities.
-Based on this property, model with higher AUC indicates better discrimination of two classes.
-However, the probabilities output from model with higher AUC didn't guarantee the well-calibrated probability.
-You could find more information in this link: [Safe Handling Instructions for Probabilistic Classification](https://www.youtube.com/watch?v=RXMu96RJj_s).
+In other words, it measures how well the probability ranks based on their true classes.
+Thus, it is a threshold-invariant and scale-invariant metrics and only the sequence matters in the predicted probabilities.
+Based on this property, models with higher AUC indicate better discrimination between the two classes.
+However, the probabilities output from models with higher AUC don't always generate well-calibrated probabilities.
+More information can be found here: [Safe Handling Instructions for Probabilistic Classification](https://www.youtube.com/watch?v=RXMu96RJj_s).

+In a real life application, finding a focused group for marketing campaign targeting is a good example for using AUC since the relative probability of each instance (rank) is of interest instead of absolute probability

 # Visualization

-To illustrate how AUC affected by different level of separation/discrimination, there are two distributions of probability for positive class and negative class respectively.
-When the more overlap between two class increase, the harder to separate two classes.
-It would lead to the decrease of AUC - random separation, which AUC is equal to 0.5.
-Interestedly, it means that the classier is a good classifier with flipped prediction if the roc curves lying in the right-bottom corner with AUC <=0.5.
+To visualize how AUC is affected by different level of separation/discrimination, the distribution of probability for both the positive and negative classes are plotted below.
+When the overlap of two classes increases, the harder it gets to separate them and results in the decrease of AUC - random separation, at which AUC is equal to 0.5.
+Interestingly, the classifier can be a good one after reversing the predictions if the ROC curve lies in the right-bottom corner with AUC <=0.5.

 <p align="center">
 <img src="/images/classification/prob_dist_animation.gif" width="60%"/>